Why Are My Tape In Extensions Falling Out?

 Solutions:

-Store tape in a dry, cool, air-tight container.
-Exposure to humidity and air degrades adhesive quality over time.
+• Store tape in a dry, cool, sealed container.

 4. Use of Incompatible Hair Products Post-Installation